 - 1. Solvent Drying: Use of sodium metal for drying of toluene and precautions while quenching the residual sodium.
 Drying of DCM using P2O5 and safe disposal of residual P2O5. - 2.
 Synthesis: Separation and purification of organic compounds by column chromatography, percentage yield calculation (any six) - 1.
 Preparation of dyes: Preparation of azo dyes, Fluoroscein, Malachite green (any one) - 2.
-Estimation of Oils and Fats: (i)Saponification value of the given oil or fat sample (ii) Iodine value of a given oil. - 3.
-Extraction of essential oil: To extract the essential oils from some common plant parts.

-- 4. Synthesis of aromatics and perfumery compounds: Methylcinnamate, Methyl anthranilate.
-Benzyl acetate, Coumarin (any two) - 5.
-Synthesis of a FEMA-GRAS approved flavoring agent 4-vinylguaiacol viaKnoevenagel-Doebner decarboxylation strategy. - 6.
+Estimation of Oils and Fats: (i) Saponification value of the given oil or fat sample (ii) Iodine value of a given oil. - 3.
+Extraction of essential oil: To extract the essential oils from some common plant parts. - 4.
+Synthesis of aromatics and perfumery compounds: Methylcinnamate, Methyl anthranilate.
+Benzyl acetate, Coumarin, Pyrazole, Isoxazle (any two) - 5.
+Synthesis of a FEMA-GRAS approved flavoring agent 4-vinylguaiacol via Knoevenagel-Doebner decarboxylation strategy. - 6.
 Green Synthesis of antipyretic drug paracetamol. - 7.
-Preparation of allylic alcohols via Baylis-Hillman reaction using DABCO as a catalyst and characterization through various spectroscopic techniques. - 8.
-To study Buchwald-Hartwig reaction of aryl halide with an amine using Cu-based catalyst. - 9.
+Preparation of allylic alcohols via Baylis-Hillman reaction using DABCO as a catalyst and characterization through various spectroscopic techniques.

+- 8. To study Buchwald-Hartwig reaction of aryl halide with an amine using Cu-based catalyst. - 9.
 To study dehydration of benzylic alcohols using imidazolium based ionic liquid. - 10.
 Synthesis of stilbenes via Heck coupling Strategy. - 11.
-Synthesis of triazole via reaction of phenylacetylene with azide in water (Huisgen cycloaddition). - 12.
+Synthesis of triazole via reaction of alkyne with azide (Huisgen cycloaddition). - 12.
 To study the synthesis of Dialntin via benzylic acid rearrangement. - 13.
-To study the rearrangement of benzopinacol into benzopinacolone. - 14.
-To study the tree component coupling reaction for the synthesis of (any one) - (i) Dihydropyrimidinone (viaBignelli reaction) - (ii) Propargylamine (via A3- coupling)
+To study the Vielsmeyer Haack reaction of indole/acetophenones. - 14.
+To study the rearrangement of benzopinacol into benzopinacolone. - 15.
+To study the tree component coupling reaction for the synthesis of (any one) - (i) Dihydropyrimidinone (via Bignelli reaction) - (ii) Propargylamine (via A3- coupling)

-3. Advanced Instrumentation Experiments:
+2. Advanced Instrumentation Experiments: